 Wake up early for the final stretch of the Inca Trail.
 After breakfast, we walk to the last checkpoint and begin the hike toward Intipunku, the Sun Gate.
 This is the moment many travelers dream of: your first view of Machu Picchu from above.

-From the Sun Gate, continue down toward the citadel through Circuit 1, where you can enjoy the upper panoramic viewpoints and take classic photos of Machu Picchu.
-Afterward, you will enter through Circuit 3 for a guided visit of the main highlights of the Inca sanctuary.
+From the Sun Gate, continue down toward the citadel through Circuit 1 or the route assigned for Inca Trail arrivals, where you can enjoy the upper panoramic viewpoints and take classic photos of Machu Picchu.
+Afterward, you will enter through Circuit 3 or the route assigned according to official availability for a guided visit of the main highlights of the Inca sanctuary.

 After the tour, take the bus to Aguas Calientes, where you will have time for lunch on your own.
 In the afternoon, board the Vistadome panoramic train to Ollantaytambo, followed by private transport back to Cusco.
 Drop-off at your hotel is usually around 7:30 p.m.